Yougo-rgb/Poule.gb/README.md

 # Poule.gb
-A small Game Boy game about a chicken, made with **GBDK** and love.
+A small Game Boy game about a poule, made with **GBDK** and love.
+The gameplay is simple: you are a poule and you need to eat œufs.
+How many œufs do you have to eat? **Random**.
+Where do they appear? **Random**.
+Oh, and also… good lucky luck to you!

 <div align="center">